Keys4Ever/KeysBazaar/README.md

 - [ ] Show user info in profile
 - [ ] LocalStorage for userId (Maybe) (Or cookies or cache)
 - [ ] Integrate payment gateway (Stripe, PayPal, Crypto)
+- [ ] Middleware to check if a product has enough keys